Eastern wood pewee

-The eastern wood pewee (Contopus virens) is a small tyrant flycatcher from North America.
+The eastern wood pewee (Contopus virens) is a small tyrant flycatcher from North, Central and South America.
 This bird and the western wood pewee (C. sordidulus) were formerly considered a single species.
 The two species are virtually identical in appearance, and can be distinguished most easily by their calls.

 Taxonomy

-In 1760 the French zoologist Mathurin Jacques Brisson included a description of the eastern wood pewee in his Ornithologie based on a specimen collected in the Carolinas.
+In 1760, the French zoologist Mathurin Jacques Brisson included a description of the eastern wood pewee in his Ornithologie based on a specimen collected in the Carolinas.
 He used the French name Le gobe-mouche cendré de la Coroline and the Latin Muscicapa Carolinensis cinerea.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the eastern wood pewee.
 Linnaeus included a brief description, coined the binomial name Muscicapa virens and cited Brisson's work.
 The specific name virens is Latin for "green".
 This species is now placed in the genus Contopus that was introduced by the German ornithologist Jean Cabanis in 1855.
 The species is monotypic.

 Description

 The eastern wood pewee is 13.5–15 cm in length and weighs around 14 g.
-Wingspan ranges from 9.1-10.2 in (23-26 cm).
+Wingspan ranges 9.1–10.2 in (23–26 cm).
 The sexes are alike.
 The adult is gray-olive on the upperparts with light underparts, washed with olive on the breast.
 Each wing has two pale wing bars, and the primary remiges are long, giving the wingtip a slim and very pointed appearance.
 The upper part of the bill is dark, the lower part is yellowish.
 The songs are basically a mournful whistled pee-a'wee given in a series, which gave this bird its name, and a "pe-wee" with a rising note at the end.

+Similar species

 The western wood pewee (C. sordidulus) is essentially indistinguishable visually.
 But its range is parapatric to the west of the eastern wood pewee and its song—a descending tsee-tsee-tsee-peeer—is entirely different.

 The eastern phoebe (Sayornis phoebe) is similar, particularly in the worn plumage after breeding.
 It always lacks clearly defined wingbars, however, and bobs its tail frequently.
 It has a shorter primary projection.
 The eastern phoebe is also present on the breeding grounds by March, while eastern wood pewees do not arrive until very late April and early May.
 The songs (fee-bee, fee-bee) and calls (chip) are quite different.
 The least flycatcher (Empidonax minimus) is quite similar to the eastern wood pewee in plumage, but has a bold eye ring and much shorter primary projection, appearing rather blunt-winged.
 It also has a shorter bill and is smaller overall.
 The songs (che-bec, che-bec) and calls (a sharp whit) are very different.